Red-necked wallaby: Introductions to other countries

 In France, in the southern part of the Forest of Rambouillet, 50 km west from Paris, there is a wild group of around 50–100 Bennett's wallabies.
 This population has been present since the 1970s, when some individuals escaped from the zoological park of Émancé after a storm.

-In Germany, around 10 wallabies live as a wild population in the federated state of Mecklenburg-Vorpommern since 2001.
+In Germany, a wild population originating from zoo escapees exists in the federated state of Mecklenburg-Vorpommern.

 In October 2014, three captive Bennett's wallabies escaped into the wild in northern Austria and one of them roamed the area for three months before being recaptured, surprisingly surviving the harsh winter there.
 The case attracted media attention, as it humorously defeated the popular slogan "There are no kangaroos in Austria."